markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 var taskIdCounter = 0;
 ```

 In the `createTaskEl()` function, we'll use this `taskIdCounter` variable to assign an ID to the current task being created.
 How would we attach the ID to an HTML element, though?
 There's always the `id` attribute, but we should be mindful that this attribute already serves a different purpose.
-It wouldn't be appropriate to use it for a counter value.
+The browser uses `id` to keep track of elements for CSS selectors, links, event listeners, etc. It wouldn't be appropriate to use it for a counter value.

 That's where `data-*` attributes come in.
 Also known as **custom data attributes**, these allow developers to store extra information on an HTML element without conflicting with any of the built-in attributes.
 For example: